-If you need top notch performance and low latency at an affordable price, a wired mouse is the better choice.
+If you need top-notch performance and low latency at an affordable price, a wired mouse is the better choice.

-However, the biggest determining factor when buying a gaming mouse is what types of games you play.
-Going on lengthy WOW quests and raids?
-Then your ideal gaming mouse should have extra programmable keys for quick and efficient casting.
-The same applies for MOBA and ARTS fans.
+However, the biggest determining factor when buying a gaming mouse is what types of games you play—going on lengthy WOW raids?
+Your ideal gaming mouse should have extra programmable keys for quick and efficient casting.
+The same applies to MOBA and ARTS fans.
 CS: GO players, on the other hand, or those that have given into the FPS battle royale trend, will appreciate a mouse with low latency and extreme precision.
-Competitive real-time strategy players could also benefit from such a mouse to select and maneuver units quickly, but gamers that switch between genres will want a gaming mouse that covers all basics.
+Competitive real-time strategy players could also benefit from such a mouse to select and maneuver units quickly.
+Still, gamers that switch between genres will want a gaming mouse that covers all basics.

 Best gaming mice:

-Editor’s note: We’ll be updating this list of the best gaming mice regularly as new ones launch.
+Editor’s note: We’ll be updating this list of the best gaming mice regularly as new one’s launch.